shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab7.md

 4. Pick a semantic model to use in your report dialog opens.
 Select **sm_FAIAD**.

 5. Click the **arrow next to Auto-create report button**.
-Select **Create a blank report.** You will be navigated to a report page which looks similar to the Power BI Desktop report page.
+Select **Create a blank report**.
+You will be navigated to a report page which looks similar to the Power BI Desktop report page.

    ![](../media/lab-07/image15.png)